Perturbative QCD below charm threshold: theory and tensions with $e^+e^-$ data: Comparison between theory and data

 We start by investigating the local discrepancies between the experimental data points and the theory description of $R_{uds}$.
 At lower energies, as shown in Fig.~\ref{fig:R-theory-and-data}, KEDR results show signs of an oscillation around perturbation theory, while they are systematically above it for larger energies below charm threshold.
 The BES-III data, on the other hand, are always systematically above pQCD, with the data points with $\sqrt{s}\geq 3.4$~GeV being particularly discrepant with theory predictions.
-In Fig.~\ref{fig:discrepancies_R}, we show the significance of the discrepancy with respect to theory for the KEDR, BES-III, and all BES data sets, point by point.
-The KEDR data, although systematically larger than pure pQCD for most of the interval, is in agreement with theory within less than 2$\sigma$.
+In Fig.~\ref{fig:discrepancies_R}, we show the significance of the discrepancy with respect to theory for the KEDR, BES-III, and all BES data sets, point by point; excluding the last BES-III data point at 3.671~GeV since it may be too close to the $\psi(3770)$ resonance.\footnote{Since the $J/\psi$ and the $\psi(2S)$ are extremely narrow~\cite{ParticleDataGroup:2024cfk}, we do not exclude points on the basis of their proximity to these narrow charm resonances.} The KEDR data, although systematically larger than pure pQCD for most of the interval, is in agreement with theory within less than 2$\sigma$.
 The inclusion of the DV contribution reduces even more the discrepancy, not only because the central values are in better agreement but, more importantly, because the theory errors become much larger.
 Several of the BES-III data points have a tension with pure pQCD above 2$\sigma$, with 8 points showing $\sim 3\sigma$ discrepancies with theory, especially above $3.4$~GeV.
 One should note, however, that the BES-III data points at these higher energies are highly positively correlated ($>86\%$) and less information is available than Fig.~{\ref{fig:R-theory-and-data}} seems to indicate.
 The inclusion of DVs in the theory description significantly reduces the discrepancy for the first two data points, at lower energies, but has essentially no effect for the rest of the data.
 The BES data points, in turn, are, in general, compatible with theory within less than 2$\sigma$, although the BES2 data set also tend to be systematically above pQCD.

 In the spirit of data-driven $a_\mu^{\rm HVP}$ analyses, it is interesting to combine the available experimental data in a single data set, which condenses the available information and allows for a more quantitative assessment of the compatibility between the different measurements.
 Here, we combine the data of Fig.~\ref{fig:R-theory-and-data} using the KNT algorithm of Refs.~\cite{Keshavarzi:2018mgv,Keshavarzi:2019abf}.
 We stress, however, that, contrary to the KNT analyses, the scope of our data combination is more modest as it is restricted to the energy interval of Fig.~\ref{fig:R-theory-and-data}, with the aim of investigating $R_{uds}$, and is not influenced by the data points that lie outside this energy region, through, for example, long-distance correlations.